lemanand/01_Prerequisite/PSGEL255.md

 - Visual Studio Code: Text editor that is recommended
 - yq: Like jq, but for YAML query
 - sed: Way to search and replace in Linux
+- terraform: Infrastructure as Code tooling.
+Allows to spin IaaS resources up and down

 ### Chapter 02.
 Kubernetes and Containers Fundamentals <a name='Ch02'></a>
 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>